raspberrypilearning/chatbot/en/step_1.md

 --- no-print ---

-Click the green flag, and then click the chatbot to start a conversation.
-When the chatbot asks a question, type your answer into the box at the bottom of the Stage and click the tick (or press `Enter`).
+Click on the green flag, and then click on the chatbot character to start a conversation.
+When the chatbot asks a question, type your answer into the box at the bottom of the Stage, and then click on the blue mark on the right (or press `Enter`).

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/248864190/?autostart=false"